-- All class communication happens on the CS230 Piazza forum.
+- All class communication happens on the CS230 Ed forum.
 For private matters, please make a private note visible only to the course instructors.
 For longer discussions with TAs and to get help in person, we strongly encourage you to come to office hours.
-If you need to contact us via email, please email individual TAs.

 - The course content and deadlines for all assignments are listed in our syllabus.

 - For general inquiries, please contact email@example.com.